 - 24. Rosconn Strategic Land consider a mixture of options will be required to best deliver the growth needs of South Warwickshire for the reasons as set out below. - 25.
 Firstly, the results of the high level testing of the five growth options in the supporting Sustainability Appraisal demonstrates that the options perform differently in different areas, with no one option standing out as the best performing option across all areas. - 26.
 Secondly, it is important to remember that the assessment set out in the SA is provided at a high level, subject to several caveats, and without consideration of mitigation or deliverability.
-Options which score less favourably in the SA could therefore actually deliver more sustainable growth on closer examination. - 27.
-Finally, given the significant level of growth the SWLP will need to accommodate (see response to Issues H1 and H4 below) this is unlikely to be able to be met sustainably through a single growth strategy. - 28.
-Rosconn Strategic Land support the inclusion of Halford within the Dispersed (Option5) as a settlement that is suitable to accommodate small scale development.

-29. The Dispersed Option best meets the needs of rural communities.
-This will enable positive planning in response to the requirements of NPPF79 and NPPG009:
+Options which score less favourably in the SA could therefore actually deliver more sustainable growth on closer examination.

+- 27. Finally, given the significant level of growth the SWLP will need to accommodate (see response to Issues H1 and H4 below) this is unlikely to be able to be met sustainably through a single growth strategy. - 28.
+Rosconn Strategic Land support the inclusion of Hatton Station within Growth Options 1 (Rail Corridors), 2 (Sustainable Travel), and 4 (Sustainable Travel and Economy).
+It is queried why Hatton Station does not form part of the Dispersed Option 5 given its size and facilities are comparable to other settlements listed in Option 5. - 29.
+If the Councils are to pursue an option based around making as best use as possible of the Rail Corridors as a means of responding to climate change, then Hatton Station and Site 168 need to form part of the Strategy taken forward in the Plan. - 30.
+Furthermore, the Dispersed Option best meets the needs of rural communities.
+This will enable positive planning in response to the requirements of NPPF79 and NPPG009: - "79.
-"79.
 To promote sustainable development in rural areas, housing should be located where it will enhance or maintain the vitality of rural communities.
 Planning policies should identify opportunities for villages to grow and thrive, especially where this will support local services.
 Where there are groups of smaller settlements, development in one village may support services in a village nearby."